 Here, in the former GDR, people have yet not quite caught up with fashionable euphemisms, so "junk goods" are still "junk goods" and not "antiques".
-I picked up some deer antlers and wild boar canines I had bought at Ebay at a fairly unbelievable place.
-A huge, dilapidated, deserted-looking shanty in the deepest countryside, full with amazingly interesting old stuff.
+I went to pick up some deer antlers and wild boar canines I had bought at Ebay.
+The place was effing unbelievable.
+A huge, dilapidated, deserted-looking shanty in the deepest countryside, very probably the former chicken-house of a closed-down agricultural production cooperative (LPG) full with amazingly interesting old stuff.
 Nobody who is not from the former GDR will believe that anything like that exists.
 I thought: "It can't be here and I will NOT be leaving the car!"
 But alas, it was.
-The hunting trophies will be put to good use.

 I bought, too, a Schmiedeberger rug.
 From 1856 on, oriental rugs were copied in a town in Silesia, Schmiedeberg, with great success.
 The German copycats did not just go for the look, but for the quality of the oriental originals as well.